NWChemEx/Chemist/docs/source/developer/design/fragmenting/overview.rst

    which rely on non-disjoint fragments have been developed too.
 The Fragmenting component should avoid assuming that fragments are disjoint.

-.. _fc_performance:

-performance
-   Classes must ultimately be designed in a performant manner, e.g., they should provide opportunities to avoid copies and should store information in a succinct manner.
-They also should be readily usable in parallel environments, e.g., avoid storing global state.

 .. _fc_general_use: